 An hour’s drive from Cusco is the Sacred Valley, the heart of the Inca Empire.
 With Inca ruins to explore, stunning landscapes to see and welcoming local villages to visit, it’s an excellent getaway from the city.

 Our visit to the Sacred Valley was included in our Inca Trail package, but it’s also possible to book dedicated day trips from Cusco.

 Days 17–20: Hike the Inca trail to Machu Picchu

 Booking the Inca Trail in advance is essential.
 It’s also a challenging hike and requires preparation.
-Read my article hiking the Inca Trail: a complete guide for first-timers for all you need to know.
+Read our article on hiking the Inca Trail: a complete guide for first-timers for all you need to know.

 The people who help run the treks to Machu Picchu are amazing.
 Racing the Inca trail: legendary porters go the distance is a story about how the locals make the experience possible, and once every year race the full 43-kilometre route in less than four hours.

 Day 21: Rest day in Cusco